BSC-ES/autosubmit/docs/source/userguide/modifying_workflow/index.rst

 ::

-    # check for completion files of the current active jobs ( SUBBMITED, QUEUING, RUNNING )
+    # check for completion files of the current active jobs ( SUBMITTED, QUEUING, RUNNING )
     autosubmit recovery <EXPID>

     # check for completion files of all jobs